Benson-Gikonyo/alx-higher_level_programming/0x08-python-more_classes/README.md

     if width or height is equal to 0, perimeter is equal to 0

 You are not allowed to import any module

+Task 4: Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)
+    repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()

+Task 5: Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py)
+    Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted